Feature Propagation on Knowledge Graphs using Cellular Sheaves: Experiments

 \subsection{Inductive Knowledge Graph Completion}

-As observed in the previous section, the performance of the transductive models when extended to the semi-inductive setting is influenced by the ratio of the number of new entities to the number of entities present in the training knowledge graph.
-This is expected, as the harmonic extension algorithm detailed in Proposition~\ref{prop:iterative_scheme} assumes the existence of known entity representations to be used as boundary representations anchoring the inference of new entity representations.
-In this section, we investigate the performance of this approach if we remove the overlap between $\Entities_{\mathrm{train}}$ and $\Entities_{\mathrm{test}}$ and observe the performance of this transductive extension method relative to a number of state-of-the-art models for knowledge graph completion in the inductive setting.
+The performance of harmonic extension of transductively-learned embeddings to the semi-inductive setting is influenced by the ratio of the number of new entities to the number of entities present in the training knowledge graph.
+This is expected, as the harmonic extension algorithm detailed in Theorem~\ref{thm:harmonic_extension} assumes the existence of known entity representations to be used as boundary representations anchoring the inference of new entity representations.
+We also investigated the performance of this approach if the overlap between $\Entities_{\mathrm{train}}$ and $\Entities_{\mathrm{test}}$ were removed, and compare performance of this transductive extension method to a number of state-of-the-art models for inductive knowledge graph completion.

-We evaluate on the four version splits of the FB15k-237 and WN18RR datasets detailed in \citet{teru2020inductive}.
-We follow the same transductive training and hyperparameter tuning procedure for the TransE, RotatE, TransR, and SE models as was done in the semi-inductive logical query estimation task above.
-We hold out 10\% of the triples in each version's training graph for evaluation during transductive hyperparameter tuning, as the dataset preparation from \citet{teru2020inductive} does not provide transductive validation triplets.
-During inference on $\KG_{\mathrm{test}}$, we retain the relation representations learned during transductive training but now randomly initialize entity representations for all of $\Entities_{\mathrm{test}}$.

-Treating all entities as interior vertices, we diffuse these randomly-initialized representations according to Proposition~\ref{prop:iterative_scheme} then evaluate these diffused representations on $\Triplets_{\mathrm{test}}^{\mathrm{est}}$ for each version split.
-We tune the optimal step size $\alpha$ and number of diffusion iterations using $\KG_{\mathrm{valid}}$ of each version split.
+We evaluated model performance on the four version splits of the FB15k-237 and WN18RR datasets detailed in \cite{teru2020inductive}.
+We followed the same transductive training and hyperparameter tuning procedure for the TransE, RotatE, TransR, and SE models as was done in the semi-inductive logical query estimation task above.
+Ten percent of the triples in each version's training graph were held out for evaluation during transductive hyperparameter tuning, as the dataset preparation from \cite{teru2020inductive} does not provide transductive validation triplets.
+Relation representations learned during transductive training were retained during inference on $\KG_{\mathrm{test}}$, but entity representations for all of $\Entities_{\mathrm{test}}$ were initialized randomly, corresponding to a truly inductive setting wherein new entities are introduced to the knowledge graph.
+Treating all entities as interior vertices, we diffuse these randomly-initialized representations according to Equation~\ref{eqn: euler_scheme} then evaluate these diffused representations on $\Triplets_{\mathrm{test}}^{\mathrm{est}}$ for each version split.
+We tune the optimal step size $h$ and number of diffusion iterations using $\KG_{\mathrm{valid}}$ of each dataset version split.
+The performance of a number of state-of-the-art models designed specifically for inductive knowledge graph completion are included for comparison (RuleN~\cite{meilicke2018fine}, Neural-LP~\cite{yang2017differentiable}, DRUM~\cite{sadeghian2019drum}, and GraIL~\cite{teru2020inductive}).